highvoltag3/mermalaid/README.md

 A native macOS Mermaid diagram editor built with **Tauri**, React, and TypeScript.

 I built this project after realizing that the only tool meeting my needs limited free users to just three documents.
-Mermalaid started as a personal solution, but I’m expanding it as I find new use cases.
-If you find it helpful and notice missing features, contributions are welcome.
+Mermalaid started as a personal solution, but I'm expanding it as I find new use cases.
+If you find it helpful and notice missing features, [contributions](CONTRIBUTING.md) are welcome.

 ## Features